 Have you ever wondered what being a marine scientist is really like?
-Well, then you’re in the right place!
+Well, you’re in the right place!
 Welcome to The Drop-In, a blog run by the students of Moss Landing Marine Laboratories.

-Founded in 2008 by a small group of MLML students looking for a platform to candidly talk about their experiences as grad students, The Drop-In now has over 600 posts written by Moss grad students past and present.
+Founded in 2008 by a small group of MLML students looking for a platform to write candidly about their experiences as grad students, The Drop-In now has over 600 posts written by Moss grad students past and present.
 Here you will find everything from thesis research updates to whale facts to stories of adventures in the field!

 Recent Blog Posts

 Our Supercharge Experience: The Logan LabBy Arie Dash, CSUMB Logan Lab The Logan Lab is the Marine Environmental Physiology Lab at California State University, Monterey Bay (CSUMB).
 We are a mix of graduate and undergraduate …Read More »

-- By Kali Prescott, Vertebrate Ecology Lab A day near and dear to everyone here at MLML.
+Happy World Oceans Day!By Kali Prescott, Vertebrate Ecology Lab A day near and dear to everyone here at MLML.
 Here is a brief history on World Ocean Day and a link to the …Read More »

 Dissonance in science communication: Taking an evidence-based approach to discussing climate scienceBy Jason Gonsalves, MLML Physical Oceanography Lab You don’t have to be actively involved in the larger national discussion to know that climate change is an increasingly sensitive topic, …Read More »

 Microplastics in Monterey BayBy Bri Sotkovsky, MLML Geological Oceanography Lab What are microplastics?
 Hi there!
 My name is Bri and for my graduate thesis work at Moss Landing Marine Labs I plan …Read More »

 What climate change means for water management in California and what you can do to helpBy Allie Margulies, SFSU Estuary & Ocean Science Center Looking back on the past few years, it feels as though Californians have faced a climate related crisis almost every year, …Read More »

 Climate Change and the Legacy of Moss LandingBy Erick Partida, MLML Chemical Oceanography Lab One of the many points of pride that Moss Landing Marine Laboratories holds up is the legacy of our former director Dr. …Read More »